wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 TimeStone also supports three isolation levels: Snapshot Isolation (SI), serializable, and linearizable.
 In SI mode, no read validation is performed, and write-write conflicts are detected with per-object locks.
 In serializable mode, transactions execute with version chain traversal, and performs read validation on commit.
+In linearizable mode, transactions not only perform read validation, but also must always access the most recent versions, i.e., the transaction must not time-travel to read a past version, since in this case the logical commit point of the transaction will not lie within the real-time execution period, which violates linearizability.